UnseenKill/a3uspcm/README.md

 It _might_ work with other Antistasi variants (Community, Plus), but that's also untested.

+Features mentioned above are available via the map diary (look for entry **A3U Singleplayer Cheat Menu**).

+Vehicle loadout functions are available through ACE3 interaction menu with vehicles.

 ### Required mods

  * [Antistasi Ultimate - Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3020755032)